-I discovered baby wearing, which has proven very successful.
-Early on my daughter loved her Moby, and now is quite fond of her Ergo harness.
-The harnesses allow me to be hands-free, and still keep the baby ‘in my arms’, which she likes.
-My little one is content to snuggle, watch the world go by, and nap against daddy’s chest for a couple hours at a time.
+I discovered babywearing, which has proven very successful.
+Early on, my daughter loved her Moby and now is quite fond of her Ergobaby Carrier.
+The carriers allow me to be hands-free, and still keep the baby ‘in my arms’, which she likes.
+My little one is content to snuggle, watch the world go by, and nap against daddy’s chest for a couple of hours at a time.
 This freed me up IMMENSELY to do other things, like type and work with papers. – Ryan Anderson of Club Z!
-In Home Tutoring of Greensboro
+In-Home Tutoring of Greensboro

 Just because you’re working at home doesn’t mean you should expect to write, make calls, file, and email, all while nursing, burping, or rocking a newborn to sleep.
 My best advice is: hire a babysitter.
 Schedule a few hours a day for a sitter to literally take the baby off your hands.
 Even in a small house or apartment, try to work in a different room, or send the baby out for long walks with the sitter.
 Then put your nose to the grindstone.
 It will make a world of difference. – Stephanie Thompson of STPR

 16. Work Is Something You Do, Not Somewhere You Go

 My priorities changed completely, but I knew I couldn’t ignore one for the other.
 I had to modify my business hours to focus on the family between the hours of 7-9 AM and 5-7 PM, which means that sometimes I work odd hours (late evenings and weekends) to accommodate when my kids are awake.
 It also means that I’m more available to my west coast clients since I have later hours.
 That’s a surprise benefit. – Dana Marlowe of Accessibility Partners